-The total credit point requirement for the BA(SE) degree is 120 and this normally requires four years of full-time study.
+Students of senior-year entry have to complete at least 60 credit points of courses for graduation.
 The programme curriculum includes courses from the following domains, bringing a wealth of knowledge and expertise to the students.

 - The Major curriculum is built on a multitude of courses which weave together the education, physical and social aspects of special education.
 Students will learn about the types and assessments in respect of disabilities, as well as the broader environmental, language and social issues surrounding these people, along with participation and empowerment issues and quality of life.
-These Major courses provide both a firm academic grounding and appropriate professional preparation through work-based learning experience, enabling students to translate theories and skills into meaningful solutions in the real world environment. - The University's common curriculum (including General Education, Co-curricular and Service Learning, and Language Enhancement courses) helps nurture students to capably and confidently deal with the fast-paced and unpredictable changes of the 21st century that have been brought about by the globalized information era. - Electives are provided in a wide range of areas that further deepen the knowledge gained in the Major study.
+These Major courses provide both a firm academic grounding and appropriate professional preparation through work-based learning experience, enabling students to translate theories and skills into meaningful solutions in the real world environment. - The University's common curriculum (including General Education and Co-curricular and Service Learning courses) helps nurture students to capably and confidently deal with the fast-paced and unpredictable changes of the 21st century that have been brought about by the globalized information era. - Electives are provided in a wide range of areas that further deepen the knowledge gained in the Major study.